Business Retention and Expansion (BR+E) Update

 - Succession Matching Initiative

-- Business Resource Guide and New Business Ideas Report
+- New Business Ideas Report

 - GEDC Mobile friendly website

-- Local and regional partnership projects in progress
+- Local and regional partnership projects (in-progress)

 2016 was a busy year for GEDC and as such many of the outstanding recommendations from the BR+E report were addressed through various workshops, enhanced business directory, brainstorming sessions, economic development study, resource directory, bonjour campaign, business opportunities report, and non-profit booklet.
 There were also several partnership events/activities such as the Mining Update Event, Business Outreach Initiative, Workforce Preparedness Committee, Clustering Framework, and the Business Compliance Initiative.
 A Tourism Strategy is also being undertaken by the Municipality of Greenstone that encompasses many of their recommendations.